Artists impression of a black holes with light blue matter creating rings around it.

 Podcast | Astrophiz

 Invited to have a chat with Brendan O'Brien on his AstroPhiz podcast.
-Chatted about gravitational-wave population inference studies and my journey as a research so far!
+Chatted about gravitational-wave population inference studies and my journey as a researcher so far!